vinefeeder/envied/README.md

 ## What is envied?

 Envied is a fork of [Devine](https://github.com/devine-dl/devine/).
-The name 'envied' is an anagram of Devine, and as such, pays homage to the original author.
+The name 'envied' is an anagram of Devine, and as such, pays homage to the original author rlaphoenix.
-Is is based on v 1.4.3 of unshackle.
+Is is based on v 1.4.7 of unshackle.
 It is a powerful archival tool for downloading movies, TV shows, and music from streaming services.
 Built with a focus on modularity and extensibility, it provides a robust framework for content acquisition with support for DRM-protected content.

 No commands have been changed 'uv run unshackle' still works as usual.